Forecasting Characteristic 3D Poses of Human Actions: Characteristic 3D Pose Dataset

-To train and evaluate the task of characteristic 3D pose forecasting, we introduce \DATASET{}, a dataset of annotated characteristic poses, built on the GRAB~\cite{DBLP:conf/eccv/TaheriGBT20} dataset.
-The GRAB dataset contains more than 1 million motion frames in 1334 sequences of 10 different actors performing a total of 29 actions with various objects.
+To train and evaluate the task of characteristic 3d pose forecasting, we introduce a dataset of annotated characteristic poses, built on GRAB~\cite{DBLP:conf/eccv/TaheriGBT20} and Human3.6M~\cite{DBLP:journals/pami/IonescuPOS14}. \begin{itemize} \item \textbf{Human3.6M} is a commonly used dataset for human pose forecasting, comprising 210 actions performed by 11 professional actors in 17 scenarios for a total of 3.6 million frames.
+3d locations are obtained for 32 joints via a high-speed motion capture system; we use a reduced 17-joint layout in our method, removing redundant and unused joints, following \cite{yuan2020dlow}. \item \textbf{GRAB} is a recent dataset with over 1 million frames in 1334 sequences of 10 different actors performing a total of 29 actions with various objects.
 Each actor starts in a T-Pose, moves towards a table with an object, performs an action with the object, and then steps back to the T-Pose.
 The human motions are captured using modern motion capture techniques, with an accuracy in the range of a few millimeters.
-GRAB provides SMPL-X \cite{DBLP:conf/cvpr/PavlakosCGBOTB19} parameters from which we extract 25 body joints in OpenPose \cite{cao19OpenPose} format.
+GRAB provides SMPL-X \cite{DBLP:conf/cvpr/PavlakosCGBOTB19} parameters from which we extract the 25 most defining body joints.
+For more details, we refer to the appendix. \end{itemize}

-We then annotate the timesteps of the captured sequences corresponding to characteristic poses: for this dataset, we annotate the initial observation as physical contact with the object, and the future characteristic pose as a pose that defines the action taken by the person with the object.
-Several example input-characteristic pose pairs are visualized in Figure~\ref{fig:dataset}.
-Annotations were performed by the authors, within a time span of two days.
-We define a characteristic pose given an action and object as the point in time when the action is most articulated, i.e. right before the actor starts returning back to the starting pose.
-In the examples shown in Figure~\ref{fig:dataset}, this means the frame where the hand is furthest from the person when passing, closest to the head when eating or taking a picture, and most tilted when pouring.
+We then annotate the timesteps of the captured sequences corresponding to characteristic poses.
+Input sequence start frames are randomly sampled, up until the characteristic pose frame.
+Several example input sequence-characteristic pose pairs are visualized in Fig.~\ref{fig:dataset}.
+Annotations were performed by the authors, within a time span of one day.
+This is the total time for annotating more that 1000 sequences across two datasets, with each annotation taking 10-30 seconds; this annotation efficiency enables quick and easy adoption of new datasets in the future.
+We define a characteristic pose as the point in time when the action is most articulated, i.e. right before the actor starts returning back to another pose (e.g., when the hand is furthest from the person when passing, most tilted when pouring, etc.).
 For sequences containing multiple occurrences of the same action, like lifting, we chose the repetition with most articulation, e.g. when the object is lifted highest.
+In the case of Human3.6M, where there are sometimes multiple possible options for characteristic poses, we pick the first one that is representative of the action, e.g., the first sitting pose.